 Sherman Oaks Office Space for Rent

 Ventura Boulevard runs through Sherman Oaks, connecting the neighborhood from Calabasas through Studio City.
-This stretch, nearly five miles of the street’s entire 18, is a hub for local businesses.
+This stretch, nearly five miles of the street’s entire 18 miles, is a hub for local businesses.

 Sherman Oaks Office Space | Lease Data & Trends

 Sherman Oaks, CA is part of the greater San Fernando Valley & Ventura County region, where asking prices tend to lean on the more affordable side of Los Angeles commercial real estate prices.

 The San Fernando Valley/Ventura County submarket is home to more than 33.5 million square feet of office space inventory, with 365,000 square feet of new space under construction as of Q3 2020.
 Total commercial real estate vacancy rate was 14.5% as of Q3 2020, which includes vacancies for both subleases and direct space — this rate was slightly less than the overall Los Angeles commercial vacancy rate of 15.1%.
 The sublease vacancy rate of 0.7% was lower than the Greater Los Angeles sublease vacancy rate of 1.3%.